Togaware DATA MINING

 Decision Trees

-Decision trees are the building blocks of data mining.
-Since their development back in the 1980's they have been the most widely deployed data mining model builder.
-The attraction lies in the simplicity of the resulting model, where a decision tree (at least one that is not too large) is quite easy to view, to understand, and, indeed, to explain to management!
-However, decision trees do not deliver the best performance in terms of the risk charts, and so there is a trade off between performance and simplicity of explanation and deployment.
+Decision trees (also referred to as classification and regression trees) are the traditional building blocks of data mining and one of the classic machine learning algorithms.
+Since their development in the 1980's they have been the most widely deployed machine learning based data mining model builder.
+The attraction lies in the simplicity of the resulting model, where a decision tree (at least one that is not too large) is quite easy to view, to understand, and, indeed, to explain to management.
+Decision trees do not always deliver the best performance and represent a trade off between performance and simplicity of explanation.
+The decision tree structure can represent both classification and regression models.

 Subsections